teknostatik/keyboards/ferris_sweep/readme.md

 I've also got a [custom build](https://github.com/teknostatik/keyboards/tree/main/ferris_sweep_mechboards) that works with the version of the Ferris Sweep from Mechboards.

-## Future plans
+## Build guide

-I have ordered some PCBs so I can prototype a low-profile version of this.
-The plan is to try choc switches and keycaps, and forgo a case.
+I've been building a few of these with low profile switches and (mostly) blank key caps.
+I'm working on a [build guide](https://github.com/teknostatik/keyboards/blob/main/ferris_sweep/ferris_sweep_build_guide.md) which i will add to as I learn more.